-We saw servicing documentation for most but not all equipment used in the practice.
+We saw servicing documentation for all equipment used in the practice.
 Staff carried out checks in accordance with the manufacturers' recommendations.
+There was no plan to ensure regular maintenance of equipment.

 The practice stored and kept records of NHS prescriptions in accordance with current guidance.